core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 <!-- TBD is rt used? -->
 * 'rt'  with value the resource type "core.pubsub.conf" associated with topic-configuration resources, encoded as a CBOR text string.

 * 'conf_filter', is a CBOR map containing a CBOR array and with CBOR abbreviation defined in {{pubsub-parameters}}.
-It is used when with FETCH when retrieving a partial representation of a topic configuration (see {{topic-fetch-configuration}}).
+It is used with FETCH when retrieving a partial representation of a topic configuration (see {{topic-fetch-configuration}}).

 * 'as_uri', with value the URI of the Authorization Server associated with the Group Manager for the topic, encoded as a CBOR text string.
 Candidate clients that can configure topics will have to obtain an Access Token from that Authorization Server, before starting the topic configuration or creation.